Main Street Capital Co. (NYSE:MAIN) Shares Purchased by Bank of New York Mellon Corp

 The firm also recently announced a monthly dividend, which will be paid on Wednesday, December 15th.
 Shareholders of record on Wednesday, November 24th will be paid a dividend of $0.21 per share.
 The ex-dividend date is Tuesday, November 23rd.
 This represents a $2.52 annualized dividend and a yield of 5.77%.
 Main Street Capital’s payout ratio is 120.00%.

 A number of research analysts have recently commented on the stock.
-Raymond James boosted their target price on shares of Main Street Capital from $43.50 to $44.00 and gave the stock an “outperform” rating in a research report on Monday, August 9th.
+Zacks Investment Research cut shares of Main Street Capital from a “buy” rating to a “hold” rating in a research report on Wednesday, October 13th.
 Oppenheimer assumed coverage on shares of Main Street Capital in a research report on Tuesday, October 5th.
 They set a “market perform” rating and a $39.00 target price on the stock.
-Finally, Zacks Investment Research cut shares of Main Street Capital from a “buy” rating to a “hold” rating in a research report on Wednesday, October 13th.
+Finally, Raymond James boosted their target price on shares of Main Street Capital from $43.50 to $44.00 and gave the stock an “outperform” rating in a research report on Monday, August 9th.
 Two investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $41.20.

 Main Street Capital Company Profile